RedPitaya/Documentation/appsFeatures/systemtool/OS_updater/softwareupdate.rst

     To solve this, please make sure Red Pitaya has internet connection.
 Check the :ref:`network manager <network_manager>` section to connect your Red Pitaya to the internet.

-#.  **Step 3** - *The latest Ecosystem is not supported by the current Linux version*.
+#.  **Step 3: The latest Ecosystem is not supported by the current Linux version**.
 If the update manager stops at step 3 and does not list any available OS versions, it means that the current Linux version is not compatible with the latest Ecosystem version.
+    Please :ref:`manually update the Red Pitaya OS <prepareSD>`.

     .. figure:: img/Ecosystem_not_supported.png
         :align: center
         :width: 800

-    To solve this, please :ref:`manually update the Red Pitaya OS <prepareSD>`.

 #.
 If the update manager reports that the Linux version needs to be updated, please follow the :ref:`Download and install SD card image <prepareSD>` instructions and manually reinstall the SD card.